Andrii-D/article/double_penetration.md

 We spent a lot of time researching the best practices and talking to other teams to understand what is
 the most efficient way to organize sharable development environments especially when your product decoupled to many microservices.
-*DESCLIMER:  Yes, we are the big fans of microservices and Docker technology.*
+*DISCLIMER:  Yes, we are the big fans of microservices and Docker technology.*

 So we ended up with two main technologies: __Vagrant__ and __Docker__.
 You can read about all aspects and differences from creators of these services [here on StackOverflow](http://stackoverflow.com/questions/16647069/should-i-use-vagrant-or-docker-for-creating-an-isolated-environment).